FreddyDanilo/FreddyDanilo/README.md

 # I'm Freddy Danilo 👋
 ## Front-end Developer

-I'm a qualified front-end developer with experience in React Js, Next Js, JavaScript, TypeScript, Node.js, React Native and much more.
+I'm a front-end developer with experience in React Js, Next Js, JavaScript, TypeScript, Node.js, React Native and much more.

 I had my first contact with programming in 2017, creating games with Unity 3D (C#) when I was 16 years old.